 - In a pre-series interview, Kamen Rider Dragon Knight's producer Steve Wang commented on fans who automatically hate any US adaptation without giving it a fair shot, saying (in so many words) that Dragon Knight wasn't for them, and that he'd be the first to suggest they just not bother watching the show at all to save themselves the trouble of going to the fan forums and bitching about it.
 Wang is, however, a huge Kamen Rider fan, and in said interview he also points out that "the original Japanese versions will always be there for them to enjoy and, despite what they believe, no one can ever take that away."

 - Happens In-Universe on The Muppet Show with Statler and Waldorf, who buy tickets to see the show every week even though they hate it.
 They even lampshade this fact in the Title Sequence.

 - In an interview promoting Preacher, Joseph Gilgun was asked to address the show's possibly offensive nature towards Christians.
-Gilgun's response was to say "fuck them" and to not watch the show if they think it won't be nice to their religion.
+Gilgun's response was to say "fuck them" and that they shouldn't watch the show if they think it won't be nice to their religion.

 - Jay-Z's attitude toward his critics can be encompassed in "99 Problems":